dholman7/dch-zwift/README.md

 # DCH Zwift Selenium Example
-TestNG test suites can be run from the .xml files located in the test/suite directory. see zwift-regression.xml for example.
+TestNG test suites can be run from the .xml files located in the test/suite directory.
+See zwift-regression.xml for example.

 ## Requirements & Setup
 - JAVA JDK 1.8 or higher.